oe-alliance/MultiBootSelectorPlugin/README.md

 To update:
 1. Open the plugin
-2. Press the blue button
+2. Press the yellow button to activate the blue update button
+3. Press the blue button to show available updates
-3. Confirm update when prompted
+4. Confirm update when prompted

 The plugin will automatically fetch the latest release from GitHub and install it.